Bayley Seton Hospital: Saint Vincent's

 In 2000, Sisters of Charity turned over Bayley Seton (along with their main Staten Island hospital) to Saint Vincent's Catholic Medical Center, which already included the Sisters' Manhattan and Westchester County hospitals, to create Saint Vincent's Catholic Medical Centers New York.
 Facing financial difficulties almost immediately, Bayley saw around half its services closed, including its emergency room, pharmacy, surgery, and most medical clinics.

 After filing for bankruptcy in 2003, Saint Vincent's spun off or closed almost half its sites, including selling another hospital on Bard Avenue to Bayonne Medical Center, becoming Richmond University Medical Center in 2007.
 Most psychiatric and addiction services were retained, as were outpatient clinics for geriatrics, patients with HIV infection, military and family health services, and mother and baby care.

 At the beginning of 2008, Saint Vincent's Catholic Medical Centers and Richmond University Medical Center negotiated a deal to share Bayley Seton.
 As of 2007, there were an estimated 1,500 patients who used the Bayley Seton facilities regularly, and as of 2004, the hospital employed approximately 550 staff, just more than half the 990 employed in 2000.

 Six smaller buildings were closed, staff consolidated, and a deal was struck whereby at the end of 2008, the Salvation Army would purchase the Bayley campus, demolish the main hospital, and build a recreation center.
+The complex was to be known as the Kroc Center.
 There was public, political, and press outcry at this plan, especially because Richmond University Medical Center announced it was going to end most operations at Bayley Seton and scale back operations at its main campus.

 From 2014 to 2019, the TV series Gotham used the hospital as a setting for interior and exterior scenes set in Arkham Asylum.
 The Amazon series Hunters also used the campus for filming.
-Many films have shot on the campus including “The Adjustment Bureau”, “Salt”, “Terrifier 2” and the locally shot comedy “Abnormal Attraction” starring Malcolm McDowell, Bruce Davison, Gilbert Gottfried, and Leslie Easterbrook.
+Many films have shot on the campus including "The Adjustment Bureau", "Salt", "Terrifier 2" and the locally shot comedy "Abnormal Attraction" starring Malcolm McDowell, Bruce Davison, Gilbert Gottfried, and Leslie Easterbrook.

 As of 2020, the main hospital building was still in operation at reduced capacity.
-The Salvation Army had purchased a seven-acre portion of the campus, and intended to redevelop the site into senior housing or a community center, but had yet to raise the funds to do so.
+The Salvation Army had purchased a seven-acre portion of the campus with the intention of redeveloping the site into senior housing or a community center.
+However, the organization sold the building years ago before funds could be raised to proceed with the project.
 Buildings on that portion of the campus were demolished in 2018.

+Centers Plan for Healthy Living (CPHL)

+Starting in 2012, the building was used by Centers Plan for Healthy Living, a home health insurance company.
+On December 31, 2024, the company merged with Elevance Health.